 The official responsible for administering the program is the Arbitration Administrator, who serves at the discretion of the Chief Circuit Judge and under the immediate direction of the Trial Court Administrator and the Supervising Judge of Arbitration.
 The duties of the Arbitration Administrator include the scheduling of cases and the assignment of arbitrators and rooms.
-Questions concerning arbitration procedures may be directed to the Arbitration Administrator at the ADR Center, Stewart Square, Suite 25, 308 West State Street, Rockford, IL, 61101, telephone (815) 987-7739, fax (815) 987-7817.
+Questions concerning arbitration procedures may be directed to the Arbitration Administrator at the ADR Center, 308 West State Street, Suite 25, Rockford, IL, 61101, email at ADR@17thcircuit.illinoiscourts.gov, or telephone at (815) 987-7739.